welschmoor/instaclone-front/README.md

 - create delete account functionality

-- ask someone about the real-time updates (cache and whatnot)
+- ask someone about the real-time updates (cache and whatnot).

+- Would it be better to split toggleLike in two different resolvers?

 ## Functionality
 You can